You just poured everything you had into an epic piece of content.

 So it’s built into our formal blog post promotion processes to let the rest of the team know when a new post is up.
 We’ll usually send a quick group message in Slack:

-There are also tools like GaggleAMP, that help you automate the process while still letting your colleagues customize the messages so that they’re authentic.
+There are also great tools like GaggleAMP, that help you automate the process while still letting your colleagues customize the messages so that they’re authentic.

 Finding the popular social bookmarking sites for your blog’s niche will also be a really productive thing to do one day.
+Social bookmarking therefore is an effective way to improve search engine ranking and increase the domain authority of your blog or website.

 For example, Process Street uses social bookmarking to drive tens of thousands of views per month to their blog posts.